madetech/handbook/guides/process/scheduling/setting_up_projects.md

 Primarily projects should be named to make it easy at a glance to understand what it is.
 If it covers a particular phase, or a budget extension, please encode this in the project name.

 Additionally, if a project is for investment or bench/chalet time, please make this clear by adding `(investment)` or `(chalet)` to the end of the project name.

+## Projects for budget extensions and subsequent phases

+Where a project is subject to a budget extension or where we start work on a subsequent phase with a new budget attached, a new project should be created in Harvest.

+There should be very few cases where an existing project budget is modified in Harvest.

+When in doubt: create a new project!